huridocs/uwazi-documentation/admin-docs/working-with-entities-in-your-collection.md

 (**Note:** if your Uwazi instance is set to Private, the entities are only shared with other logged in users who have the permission to view this information.)

-## How to Upload and Publish Documents
+## How to Upload and Publish Entities

 Uwazi currently supports document uploads in PDF format.
 This allows Uwazi to be able to carry out numerous functions on the document like conducting full text search, creating a table of contents, text references and other functions.